-Woodpecker is designed to be super simple to use for anyone that wants to create custom, shareable templates in Microsoft Word.
-Creating your first Woodpecker template is really easy and takes less than five minutes.
+Woodpecker is designed to be super simple to use for anyone that wants to automate document preparation and standardize frequently used documents.
+Creating your first Woodpecker document is really easy and takes less than five minutes.
 If you haven't already, download Woodpecker for free from the Microsoft Office store.

-Let’s walk through the basics of creating a template with Woodpecker.
+Let’s walk through the basics of using Woodpecker to standardize your first document.

-To get started, open any Word document and click the Woodpecker tab.
+To get started, open any Word document and click the Home tab.

-Launch Woodpecker by clicking the "Open" button.
-Woodpecker will open up on the right of your document and you should see a series of welcome screens if this is your first time opening the add-in.
+Woodpecker will open up on the right side of your document and you should see a series of welcome screens if this is your first time opening the add-in.

-Click "Save" once you've decided on a good name for you field and the appropriate field type (you can choose "Text", "Text box", or "Date" - see our support docs for more information about field types).
+Click "Save" once you've decided on a good name for your field and the appropriate field type (you can choose "Text", "Text box", or "Date" - learn more about field types).

 To do this, navigate to an area in your document that you want to place your field.
-When your cursor is in the right spot, hit the plus icon next to your field.
-Woodpecker then automatically adds your field right inside your document.
+Place your cursor in a specific spot or select existing text and hit the plus icon next to your field.
+Woodpecker then automatically inserts your field right inside your document.

 Step 4: Fill your field in with custom information

 Once you’ve created your field and inserted it into the document, it’s finally time to fill it in!
 Simply navigate to the “Populate” tab, enter any value for your field and click the “Save” button at the bottom right.
-Woodpecker will fill your field in with the value you’ve specified.
+Woodpecker will fill in each instance of your field with the value you’ve specified.
 In our example we only have one instance of the field "Party one" but we could insert it as many times as we wanted and Woodpecker would update all of them!